GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 SPINNAKER_INSTANCE_PROFILE_ARN=$(aws cloudformation describe-stacks --stack-name spinnaker-managing-infrastructure-setup --query 'Stacks[0].Outputs[?OutputKey==`SpinnakerInstanceProfileArn`].OutputValue' --output text)
 ```

-!!!
-Tip
+> info ""
-    You can easily output the value of an exported variable with `echo $VARIABLE_NAME`.
+> You can easily output the value of an exported variable with `echo $VARIABLE_NAME`.
 However, remember that unless you `export` these values they only temporarily exist in the console in which you issued the commands.
 You may need to reissue the above commands later in the guide if you change terminal windows, so keep them handy.

 4. Download [this](https://d3079gxvs8ayeg.cloudfront.net/templates/managed.yaml) `managed.yaml` template.
 This template will create the `spinnakerManaged` **AWS::IAM::Role** that Spinnaker can use.